 A 2009 audit by the independent National Futures Association uncovered where the money at WG Trading was really going.
 Walsh and Greenwood made off with over $550 million in funds that were supposed to have been invested for their clients as well as expenses that were also billed to the customers.

 In July of that year, the pair were indicted.
 And in the grand tradition of other partners in crime, it took little time for one to roll over on the other.
 In July of 2010, Greenwood pleaded guilty and elected to cooperate with the feds on the case against the not-guilty-pleading Walsh.

-Greenwood faces up to 85 years in prison for his misdeeds, but his sentencing is on hold until the conclusion of Walsh's trial which was postponed last summer.
+Greenwood faced up to 85 years in prison for his misdeeds, but his sentencing was placed on the backburner until the conclusion of Walsh's trial which was postponed last summer.
 The investors who got soaked are being paid back from the sales of the duo's many assets, and the total restitution being redistributed is over $800 million or about 85% of what was taken from them.

 Walsh and Greenwood sold investors the same lies they sold Islanders fans: that their financial expertise and acumen would lead to future wealth.
 Considering how much they swindled from those that trusted them, getting stuck with some ugly jerseys and the comedy stylings of Tommy Söderström doesn't really seem like a bad deal.

 NEXT TIME ON LAW & OWNERS SPECIAL ISLANDERS UNIT: "The Strange Case of Dr. J and Mister Islander."

 Part Two of a series.
 Read the rest of the series here.